jahaltom/COVID-19-/README.md

 # MetaSRA

 This pipeline will fetch metadata from the Sequence Read Archive(SRA) givin a list of Study Accession IDs and outputs it in a csv file(s).
-This output is for each Run Accession ID in the study and includes:
+Output includes:
 * Study Title
 * Abstract
 * Sample Description(Cell-Tissue Type)